anne118193/TSD-Website/README.md

 # TSD-Website
 UCSD TSD Website

-Feel free to add any notes that you may have for future TSd webdev people in the readme file.
+Feel free to add any notes that you may have for future TSd webdev people in the README.md file.

 <!--
 This repository is for storing all versions of the TSD website (on anne118193 repository).
 All excess test code / iterations on the website should be placed here.